CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-09.md

 2. In the `main.bicep` file, replace the file name in **Line 49** with `multi_agent_copilot.py` and press **CTRL + S** to save the file.

     ![](../media/img51.png)

+3. In the LabVM, navigate to Desktop and search for `cmd` in the search box, then click on **Command Prompt**.

 4. Run the below command to change the directory.